Matthew Lau: the indicators show BC’s education system is producing good results, and doesn’t need a massive funding increase

 Lastly and most importantly, government spending on education is funded by taxes collected from all families.
 As a matter of fairness, all families with school-age children should have access to these funds – not just those who send their children to the government-run schools.

 Matthew Lau is an economics writer.
-His columns have been appeared in numerous newspapers and online publications across Canada.
+His columns have appeared in numerous newspapers and online publications across Canada.